Kevin Nuss returns as Ocean City Nor'easters head coach

 Nuss coached that one year, and then stepped down.
 Now he's back, with more time to prepare.

 "It feels good to be back.
-It's like coming home," said Nuss.
+It's like coming home," Nuss said.
 "Ocean City is a great vacation spot, and it'll be great to be back for my summers.
 It's the perfect fit."

 Nuss was the Nor'easters' assistant coach in 2012-2013, the associate head coach in 2014 and the general manager from 2014-16, before his dual roles in 2019.